NormanTUD/asanAI/README.md

 This is a more or less complete GUI for TensorFlow.js.
 With it, you can create and train models fully in your browser.

+# Run in docker

+`bash docker.sh --local-port 5312` (This bash script was only tested on Debian 11)

 # Status

 This is a very early alpha.